 - third class being the cheapest option gives you a basic seat that doesn’t recline and a fan.

 Packing list for Thailand?
-Check my article with a list of 40 things to bring to Thailand.
+Check my article with a list of 40 things to bring when traveling to Thailand.

 Lower bed or upper bed?

-If you decide to book either first or second class, be sure to book a lower berth not an upper berth as a lower berth gives you your own window which might not seem much but I can assure you it is!
+If you decide to book either first or second class, be sure to book a lower berth not an upper berth as a lower berth gives you your own window which might not seem much but I can assure you it adds a lot to the adventure.

 Route train from Bangkok to Kuala Lumpur